 During the second quarter of 2022, a consulting agreement was signed, on arm's-length terms, with the company Tegnér Biotech Consulting AB, which is owned by Board member Ragnar Linder.
 The agreement covers consulting services related to business development.
-During the first quarter of 2024 the fee for consulting services totaled SEK 9,000.
+During the period January to December 2024 the fee for consulting services totaled SEK 21 thousand, of which SEK 5 thousand was charged to the fourth quarter.